 ***BE SURE TO CHECK THE COMMENTS FOR SOME GREAT INFO YOU’LL WANT TO KNOW!

-- 1 quart (4 cups) of whole raw milk, in a glass jar (I use my half-gallon Ball jars.)
+- 1 quart (4 cups) of whole milk, I use our raw milk

 That’s it!
-Now you have yogurt, but it won’t be very thick.
-I’ve heard it gets thicker using a yogurt maker, but then the enzymes in the raw milk are killed, and even then it’s still not that thick like store-bought.
+Now you have yogurt, but it may not be as thick as store-bought.
 Commercial yogurt must have gelatin or some type of fake ingredients in it to give it the thicker consistency.
-If you know of a natural way to make raw milk yogurt more thick, please share!
+If you know of a natural way to make raw milk yogurt more thick, please share.

 You could also add your own good-quality grass-fed gelatin — follow the instructions for how much.

 - Tie a cheese cloth with the corners so it can hang on a cabinet knob.
-(You can buy cheesecloth cheap at Meijer or wherever.)
+(You can buy cheesecloth or thin dish towels cheap at the store.)
 Or hang from a chandelier as pictured below, it’s super classy looking for when company pops in.
 LOL!

 - Place a bowl under the cheese cloth to catch the whey.